cpu/vexation/site/content/blog/entry-points/index.md

 * Building out a payload.
 The virus needs to **do** something besides propagate itself.
 * Improving the infection strategy.
 The virus should recurse outside of the current directory.
 * Discussing AV.
-I'd like to summarizing the most glaring "stealth" problems with the current virus and share some results from running AV against it as-is.
+I'd like to summarize the most glaring "stealth" problems with the current virus and share some results from running AV against it as-is.

 As always, I would love to hear feedback about this project.
 It would also be useful to know if one of the above directions interests you more than others.
 Feel free to drop me a line on twitter ([@cpu][twitter]) or by email ([daniel@binaryparadox.net][email]).